hfellerhoff/rcade-jukebox/README.md

 # Jukebox

-A retro-inspired jukebox.
-Add your own songs on GitHub!
+A retro-inspired jukebox, built for the Recurse Center's RCade.

+## Adding songs

+There are currently only 16 slots, so get them while they're hot!

+1. Add your song to the `/public` folder
+2. Add your metadata to [songs.ts](https://github.com/hfellerhoff/rcade-jukebox/blob/main/src/songs.ts)
+3. Make a pull request

+---

 ## About RCade